For Students Who Have Been Approved For Notetakers

 1.)
 Notes are to be legible and labeled from the moment you agree to be a notetaker forward.

 3.)
 Regular attendance is a must, but nobody is perfect–you will get sick or possibly have athletic commitments.
 If classes need to be missed notify the Notetaker Coordinator via email of missed classes.
-If you miss a class, try and get notes from a classmate.
-Please keep these absences to a minimum, if you foresee long term issues (serious illness) let DSS Staff know so that alternative arrangements can be made.
+If you miss a class, try and get notes from a classmate or the professor.
+Please keep these absences to a minimum, if you foresee long term issues (serious illness) let SAS Staff know so that alternative arrangements can be made.

 In addition: if this is a program you’d like to proactively volunteer for, you may fill out the following form and will receive FIRST NOTICE should there be an opportunity in one of your classes: